AlgoCompSynth/AlgoCompSynth-One/README.md

 The downside is that the components that need to be compiled on the Jetson, `torchaudio`, `cupy`, and `cuSignal`, take a fair amount of time to build.
 I have included logfiles of my builds on a Jetson AGX Xavier so you can get an idea of what to expect for build times.

 The builds only need to be done once unless you want to change versions.

-The installers create a virtual desktop inside this repository.
-The Python wheels downloaded or built are cached in `AlgoCompSynth-One/JetPack5/Wheels`, and the install scripts will look for those first rather than doing a new build.
-Wheels downloaded or built by `pip` are automatically cached.
+On a Jetson, the Python wheels downloaded or built are cached, and the install scripts will look for those first rather than doing a new build.

 ## Who is it for?

 At the moment, it’s primarily for developers who need GPU speed for digital signal processing or artificial intelligence.
-That’s a fairly narrow audience given the kind of power today’s CPUs have, but there are a number of audio analysis and synthesis synthesis approaches that can use GPU power.
+That’s a fairly narrow audience given the kind of power today’s CPUs have, but there are a number of audio analysis and synthesis approaches that can use GPU power.

 ## How do I get started?